 - Applications of semantic technologies or resources (e.g. knowledge graphs, linked data, ontologies, neuro-symbolic techniques, knowledge graph embeddings) to implement a solution for a particular problem.

-- Adaptations or enhancements of semantic technologies for scalability, run-time efficiency, ease of deployment, interoperability with other technologies (e.g., natural language processing) or other enterprise systems (e.g., relational databases).
+- Adaptations or enhancements of semantic technologies for ease of deployment, or interoperability with other technologies (e.g., natural language processing) or other enterprise systems (e.g., relational databases).